ArnieEC/ny-times-api/README.md

 1. Searching for each individual data point
 2. Thinking of how much testing needs to be done
 3. Designing the tests
+4. Difficulty in getting the API key

 ## Learning points

 1. Time management experience
-2. Gained knowledge of how to use ruby and the intricacies involved with dealing with APIs.
+2. Gained knowledge of how to use ruby
+3. Dealing with the intricacies involved with handling APIs.